 The exact cause of Capsular Contracture is unknown; however, one cause is believed to be bacteria that has entered the patient’s surgical area by way of their skin.
 Following surgery, within approximately four to six weeks, the tissue surrounding the breast implant begins to shrink and compress the implant, leading it to appear unnatural or slightly deformed and to feel hard or firm.

 Unfortunately, Capsular Contracture does not improve over time; unless treated, it only worsens.
-Aspen After Surgery, in Coral Springs as well as Miami, Florida, is a post-plastic surgery treatment facility that specializes in a non-surgical treatment for capsular contracture.
+Aspen After Surgery, in Coral Springs, Florida, is a post-plastic surgery treatment facility that specializes in a non-surgical treatment for capsular contracture.
 Research on the Aspen protocol shows that 90% of patients achieve improvement to a within normal limit softness and shape.
 By utilizing the Aspen Protocol, you will bring back the shape and softness of the breast as well as the symmetry.
 For best results, it is important to begin treatment once you notice changes post-op or when a capsule begins to form.

 Avoid more surgery following your breast implant surgery: